Winthrop, Maine: Geography

-Winthrop is an industrial and suburban center, located approximately 10 miles west of Maine's capital city, Augusta.
+Winthrop is a commuter town and suburb of both Lewiston–Auburn and Augusta.
+It is located just 3 miles west of Maine's capital city, Augusta, and 15 miles east of Lewiston.
 Nearly 10% of Winthrop's housing is seasonal.
-The commercial downtown is situated between Maranacook and Annabessacook Lake.
+The downtown is situated between Maranacook and Annabessacook Lake.

 According to the United States Census Bureau, the town has a total area of 37.90 sqmi, of which 31.22 sqmi is land and 6.68 sqmi is water.
 Winthrop is drained by Hoyt Brook.

 The town is crossed by U. S. Route 202 and state routes 11, 41, 100, 133 and 135.
-It is bordered by the towns of Manchester to the east, West Gardiner to the southeast, Monmouth to the south, Leeds and Wayne to the west, and Readfield to the north.
+It is bordered by the towns of Manchester to the east, Monmouth to the south, Wayne to the west, and Readfield to the north.

 Winthrop is also home to Mt.
-Pisgah (pronounced piss-gah, from the Hebrew word for summit or lookout), which is 807 ft above sea level and home to the Maine Fire Services watch tower that was in service from 1949 to 1992, when air patrols rendered it obsolete.
+Pisgah (pronounced pis-guh, from the Hebrew word for summit or lookout), which is 807 ft above sea level and home to the Maine Fire Services watch tower that was in service from 1949 to 1992, when air patrols rendered it obsolete.
 The tower still stands to this day and is accessible by a hiking trail.